Taravatsh/School_District_Analysis/README.md

 The purpose of this project is to further assist Maria in conducting the school district analysis once again due to potential academic dishonesty that was detected by the school board in reading and math grades of Thomas High School ninth graders.
 As a result of this two technical analysis has to be performed with the use of Python script, Pandas library and Jupyter notebook to help the school board in finalizing and reconsidering their decisions regarding school budgets and priorities.
 The two technical analysis that has to be carried out are as follows:

-1. Replacing the math and reading scores for Thomas High School ninth graders' with NaNs.
+1. Replacing the math and reading scores for Thomas High School ninth graders with NaNs.
 2. Repeating the school district analysis.

 ## Results